 In 2010, after 20 years of working with companies, they saw a need to scale up the transformation.
 They gifted a license to the certification system and methodology to the public through the creation of the Cradle to Cradle Products Innovation Institute.
 The non-profit Institute is an agent of change through open source information.

 About the Institute

-The Institute is governed by an independent board of directors and is headquartered in San Francisco, California with offices in Amsterdam and Venlo, the Netherlands.
+The Institute is governed by an independent board of directors and is led by Lewis Perkins.
+It is headquartered in San Francisco, California, with offices in Amsterdam and Venlo, the Netherlands.
 Bridge funding for the Institute’s work is provided by foundations and individuals who share common values and hope for the future.
 Self-sustaining revenues will result from training programs and certification and licensing fees.

 Working with TruCost®, the Institute has established a framework for measuring the business, social, and environmental benefits of Cradle to Cradle product certification.

 Initially, the Institute is being funded by private donations from organizations and individuals with the same core values as the Institute.
 After the Institute is established, it will be funded through training, product registration and certification fees.